 What To Include In Your Report

-If you work or earn money, you must include it in your report.
-If you don’t disclose it to Service Canada, you risk receiving more money than you are entitled to and having to repay it.
+Important: If you work or earn money, you must include it in your report.
+If you don't disclose the money you earn to Service Canada, you risk receiving more money than you are entitled to and having to repay it at a later date.

 - Internet Reporting Service.
 The online application takes around 1 hour to complete, but you can come back to it later if you don't finish it all at once.
 Your information is saved in the system for 72 hours from the moment you start.